Towards Understanding Adversarial Robustness of Optical Flow Networks: Introduction

-In this paper, we finish their work by a deeper analysis for the actual cause of the vulnerability to patch-based adversarial attacks on optical flow.
-In particular, we answer the following questions.\\ \textbf{(1)} What is the true cause of a successful attack?\\ \textbf{(2)} Knowing the cause, can the attack also be built without optimizing it for the particular network (zero query black-box attack)?\\ \textbf{(3)} Can the severe vulnerability be avoided by a specific design of the network architecture or by avoiding mistakes in such design?
+In this paper, we continue their work by a deeper analysis of the actual reason behind the vulnerability.
+In particular, we answer the following questions.\\ \textbf{(1)} What is the true cause of adversarial patch attacks?\\ \textbf{(2)} Knowing the cause, can the patch-based attack also be built without optimizing it for the particular network (zero query black-box attack)?\\ \textbf{(3)} Can the severe vulnerability be avoided by a specific design of the network architecture or by avoiding mistakes in such design?
+For an overview see Figure~\ref{fig:teaser}.

+After answering these questions positively, we turn towards (global) adversarial perturbation attacks, \ie, attacks that modify the whole image.
+We demonstrate that any target optical flow field can be generated; see Figure \ref{fig:targetedAttack}.
+On the other hand, we show that this attack strategy does not apply to universal ({input-agnostic}) attacks, \ie, global attacks on optical flow networks must exploit the structure of the input images.
+This is different from unprotected recognition networks, which are vulnerable to imperceptible universal attacks~\cite{moosavi2017universal, hendrik2017universal}.